 Mushrooms are rich in vital minerals, proteins, vitamins and fibre.
 They can contain as much or even more minerals than vegetables.

-Blueberry is often raised to the noble group of ‘superfoods’ and with good reason.
-Blueberry holds fatty acids such as omega 3 and 6, antioxidants, vitamins A, B and C, as well as flavonoids.
-Blueberries can be found all over the country.
+Bilberry is often raised to the noble group of ‘superfoods’ and with good reason.
+Bilberry holds fatty acids such as omega 3 and 6, antioxidants, vitamins A, B and C, as well as flavonoids.
+Bilberries can be found all over the country.

 Lingonberry is traditionally served with reindeer and cabbage dishes.
 As it is bursting with natural preservatives and pectin, the berries are easy to store.
 Lingonberry is a good source of vitamin E.